AlexanderDBolton/Regimes_RJMCMC/README.md

 2     poisson     sample_data_process_3.txt     sample_data_times_process_3.txt
 ````

 The first number is the number of states: for a Markov chain this is the number of states (assuming that the states are labelled 0, 1, ...) in the input data.
 For a multinomial process (labelled independent_chain here) it is also the number of states (again assuming that the states are labelled from 0).
 For Gaussian observations 3 is used because the number of observations, sum of observations and sum of observations squared are the 3 sufficient statistics extracted from the data in any likelihood calculation.
-For Poisson observations 2 is used because only the number of observations and the sum of observations are used in any marginal likelihood calculation.
+For Poisson observations 2 is used because only the number of observations and the sum of observations are used in any marginal likelihood calculation (and 3 states are used for Poisson PELT jobs since we also need to keep track of the factorials of the observations in order to calculate the log likelihood).

 The second column gives the name of the process. "markov_chain", "independent_chain", "gaussian" or "poisson" can be used.